 Certainly, there are indications of a cooling trend in the Canadian real-estate market, but they are nowhere near alarming.
 This got me thinking whether there is something more at play than just a “downturn”.
 Real-estate is uniquely positioned because although it is consumer-driven, it constitutes a vital, highly expensive, and life-changing transaction.
-However, a paradigm shift in consumer trends to abandon bricks-and-mortar retail in favour of online shopping may also shed some light on a growing expectation not only for convenient and instantaneous access to rich and personalized information but also to land a “better deal” than in the past.
+However, a paradigm shift in consumer trends to abandon bricks-and-mortar retail in favour of online shopping, as well as the onset of digital transformation, may also shed some light on a growing expectation not only for convenient and instantaneous access to rich and personalized information but also to land a “better deal” than in the past.

 Ultimately, can digital transformation of real-estate help current professionals and organizations differentiate themselves from the competition in these times of change?